moliver28/research-handbook/content/handbook/engineering/_index.md

 ## Engineering Initiatives

 Engineering is the primary advocate for the performance, availability, and security of the GitLab project.
-Product Management prioritizes 80% of engineering time, so everyone in the engineering function should participate in the Product Management [prioritization process](/handbook/product/product-processes/#how-we-prioritize-work) to ensure that our project stays ahead in these areas.
-Engineering prioritizes 20% of time on initiatives that improve the underlying platform and foundational technologies we use.
+Product Management is responsible for overall prioritization but does so in close collaboration with all members of the quad (Development, Quality, and UX) as a guideline groups should aim for 60% of their time spend on new features and 40% of their time spent on bugs, maintenance, and engineering-driven initatives.
+Some examples include:

 - Review fixes from our support team.
 These merge requests are tagged with the `Support Team Contributions` label.
 You can [filter on open MRs](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?label_name%5B%5D=Support%20Team%20Contributions).
 - Working on high priority issues as a result of [issue triaging](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/).
 This is our commitment to the community and we need to include some capacity to review MRs or work on defects raised by the community.
 - Improvements to the performance, stability and scalability of a feature.
 Again, the Product team should be involved in the definition of these issues but Engineering may lead here by clearly defining the recommended improvements.
 - Improvements and upgrades to our toolchain in order to boost efficiency.

+You can learn more about our cross-functional prioritization process [here](/handbook/product/cross-functional-prioritization/#cross-functional-milestone-planning).

 ### Community Contributions